nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-12-originality-creativity.md

 # Writing

-Copywork is directly copying written material from other authors in order to internalize their style.
+Copy work is directly copying written material from other authors to internalize their style.

-You like the style of Rudyard Kipling and want it to rub off on you?
+Do you like the style of Rudyard Kipling and want it to rub off on you?
 Pick up his book and start copying it chapter by chapter.

 Sounds silly?

 That's exactly what Jack London did.
-He spend days doing copywork with Kipling's material.
+He spent days doing copy work with Kipling's material.

-Benjamin Franklin also did copywork to improve his writing.
+Benjamin Franklin also did copy work to improve his writing.

 >...I met with an odd volume of the "Spectator."
 I had never before seen any of them.
 I bought it, read it over, and was much delighted with it.
 >